 What are my personal fire staff specs?

-But this Spring we created a 4 person Fire Dance Act with 3 Female Artists.
-As the 19mm (.75″) tubing is preferable for those with smaller hands I decided to try to adapt and allow us to use the same staffs throughout the act.
+But in 2016 we created a 4 person Fire Dance Act with 3 Female Artists.
+As the 19mm (.75″) tubing is preferable for those with smaller hands I decided to adapt and allow us all to use the same staffs during the act.
 Because their arm spans are shorter than mine, we’ve reduced our staff length by 2cm but to maintain the same amount of fire and weight distribution we added 1cm of wick to each end so that now we are using 19mm x 140cm tubing with 23cm of 6mm rope.

 What will be the best fire staff for you?